thie1210/pilcrow/README.md

 pilcrow
 =======

-Sublime completions of ac­cent­ed characters, math symbols, and white-space characters for HTML and CSS
+Sublime completions of ac­cent­ed characters, math symbols, and white-space characters for HTML and CSS.